MaxHill/vue-starter/docs/commands.md

 - Works with one command out of the box:
   - Selenium and chromedriver dependencies automatically handled.
   - Automatically spawns the Selenium server.

+### `npm run generate:view`

+> Generate a new view boilerplate file.
+You will still need to register the view in the `src/routes.js`.

+- File boilerplate added by default.
+- File not created if already exists.

+### `npm run generate:component`

+> Generate a new component boilerplate file.
+You can see example of how to use a component in a view if you look in `src/views/Home.vue`

+- File boilerplate added by default.
+- File not created if already exists.

+### `npm run generate:test`

+> Generate a new test file hooked up with the test helper and component you want to test.

+- Test boilerplate added by default.
+- Test not created if already exists.